 Birds at Springtime

-I connect the bird singing with happy moments in my childhood.
+I connect the birds singing with happy moments in my childhood.
 Springtime and playing outside.
 (I have a post on this on my Danish blog, which can be Google translated.)

-As a child I only recognized a few by name but loved to hear them as a background sound while playing.
+As a child, I only recognised a few by name but loved to hear them as a background sound while playing.

-Like a real ornithologist he takes pictures and check their singing on a CD with birds singing.
+Like a real ornithologist, he takes pictures and checks their singing on a CD with birds singing.
 That’s the way I have learnt to know the birds too.
-He did the big job and I just received and remembered the result.
+He did the big job, and I just received and remembered the result.
 Once you learn it you remember.

 The Jay who “plants” the forest by dropping seeds here and there

 The jay looks so beautiful but has a horrible sound and flies only short distances.
-Some birds are always seen in big flocks and others you only see alone like the little wren or Robin.
-I always wonder where are the spouse ?
+Some birds are always seen in big flocks and others you just see alone like the little wren or Robin.
+I still wonder where the spouse is?